LinusBleistein/LinusBleistein.github.io/index.md

 - My master thesis is about the signature transform and Wasserstein-GANs.
 I was supervised by [Adeline Fermanian](https://afermanian.github.io/), [Claire Boyer](http://www.lpsm.paris/pageperso/boyer/) and [Gérard Biau](https://www.lpsm.paris/pageperso/biau/).
 The manuscript is [here](assets/pdfs/memoireM2.pdf).
 - [Introducing features to the group testing model to improve signal reconstruction](https://raw.githubusercontent.com/LinusBleistein/Group-testing-with-knowledge/43be5b81f9efd0a68302d0675cee431c08f30211/Group%20Testing%20Linus%20Bleistein.pdf) - a small three month project for the class Computational Optimal Transport (Master MVA) by Gabriel Peyré.

+## More about me

+I'm fluent in German, French and English.
+I love to hike, climb, cycle and enjoy the outdoors (as almost all people doing research).